Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Use of AI Assistants

 \section{Use of AI Assistants}

-AI assistants were used during manuscript preparation solely for specific linguistic reformulation to refine clarity and style, and to assist with code writing, primarily for the visualization (Figure~\ref{fig:sankey}).
+AI assistants were used during manuscript preparation solely for specific linguistic reformulation to refine clarity and style, and to assist with code writing.
 No AI-generated content was used to interpret results, and all conclusions were drawn by the authors.